jeffreykegler/Marpa--R3/cpan/kollos/kollos.md

         local xpr = slg.xprs[xpr_id]
         local irl = slg.g1.irls[base_irl_id]
         irl.xpr = xpr

-        -- right now, the action & mask of an irl
-        -- is always the action/mask of its xpr.
+        -- TODO: Normalization to boolean may not be needed after --       conversion to Perl
-        -- But some day each irl may need its own. irl.xpr_top = options.xpr_top
+        irl.xpr_top = options.xpr_top and true or nil

         -- TODO: Remove math.tointeger() conversion after conversion from Perl irl.xpr_dot = {}
         for ix = 1, #options.xpr_dot do
            irl.xpr_dot[ix] = math.tointeger(options.xpr_dot[ix])
         end

+        -- right now, the action & mask of an irl
+        -- is always the action/mask of its xpr.
-        irl.action = xpr.action
+        -- But some day each irl may need its own. irl.action = xpr.action
         irl.mask = xpr.mask
     end